George Brown (British Labour politician): Life peerage

 George-Brown was invited to deliver the 1978 Marlow (Scotland) Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "Britain's future: the significance of the European dimension".

 George-Brown became the president of the Social Democratic Alliance in January 1981, and was a signatory to an advertisement in The Guardian on 5 February in support of the Limehouse Declaration.
 However, he did not announce his membership of the Social Democratic Party (SDP) for another four years.
 By that point, his reputation had so declined that Bill Rodgers, who had been Brown's Parliamentary Private Secretary at the Department of the Secretary of State for Economic Affairs (DEA) and the Foreign Office, described him as "an embarrassment rather than an asset to his old friends who founded the SDP."
 His brother Ron, who had been a Labour MP since 1964, had also joined the party.

 In 1978, George-Brown hired a young Canadian woman, Kathy Mason, as his personal secretary, and she worked for him until the spring of 1980.
 At that time, before returning to Canada, Mason trained the newly hired Maggie Haimes, then aged 31, to fill her position.
 Two years later, on 24 December 1982, after 45 years of marriage, Brown walked out on his wife and set up home with Haimes.
 He did not, however, change his 1969 will which gave his estate to Lady George-Brown.

 Death

-As his health deteriorated, George-Brown converted from his previous Anglo-Catholic religious beliefs to Roman Catholic near his death.
-Suffering cirrhosis of the liver, he died after a stroke on 2 June 1985 at Duchy Hospital in Truro, Cornwall.
-He was cremated at Golders Green Crematorium in London, and his ashes buried under a rose bush in the crematorium gardens.
-He was survived by his wife, Sophie, Lady George-Brown (née Levene) (1911–1990), daughters, Frieda and Pat, and mistress, Margaret "Maggie" Haimes.
+As his health deteriorated, George-Brown, an Anglo-Catholic Anglican, was received into the Roman Catholic faith.
+Suffering from cirrhosis of the liver, he died following a stroke on 2 June 1985 at the age of 70 at Duchy Hospital in Truro, Cornwall.
+He was cremated at Golders Green Crematorium in London, and his ashes were buried under a rose bush in the crematorium gardens.
+He was survived by his wife Sophie, Lady George-Brown (née Levene) (1911–1990), daughters Frieda and Pat, and mistress Margaret "Maggie" Haimes.